python/cpython/Doc/faq/design.rst

 to 1142331976.
 The hash code is then used to calculate a location in an internal array where the value will be stored.
 Assuming that you're storing keys that all have different hash values, this means that dictionaries take constant time -- O(1), in computer science notation -- to retrieve a key.
-It also means that no sorted order of the keys is maintained, and traversing the array as the ``.keys()`` and ``.items()`` do will output the dictionary's content in some arbitrary jumbled order that can change with every invocation of a program.

 Why must dictionary keys be immutable?